Specialist repairs at famous Craigievar Castle get under way

 It follows a painstaking three-month build of scaffolding that, when laid end-to-end, stretches three times the length of Aberdeen’s Union Street.

-The iconic pink castle, said to have inspired Walt Disney’s Cinderella Castle, will also be donning a free-standing seven-storey pink protective mesh for the coming months.
+The iconic pink castle, said to have inspired Walt Disney’s Cinderella Castle, will also be donning a free-standing seven-storey pink protective mesh.

 This will provide protection while the skilled and careful restoration of the stunning castle takes place.

-During the works, the castle, the shop and the kiosk will be closed until 2024.
+During the works, which will run until next year, the castle, the shop and the kiosk will be closed.

 Why is the work needed?